Roadmap

 Stage 2: Basic Editing Capabilities

-- entities can be added and removed
+- resources can be added or removed

 -

-Stage 3: Editor-Game Interaction
+Stage 3: Technical Difficulties

 -